 I provide exceptional service.
 I’m totally worth it.
 You will definitely get your money’s worth.

 Express visits (up to 20 minutes) are only offered as second visits for twice daily visits, and only allows time for one chore.
 Such as only feeding, or only play time.
 Even a 30-minute visit is sometimes too short for certain routines and set ups.
 Pet owners tend to space out their chores for their pets and plants throughout the course of the day, and they won’t have the same hand hygiene protocols as a visiting pet sitter or write out a daily report with pictures; with a pet sitter, these tasks are all done within a time block.
-When combined with safety procedures related to COVID-19, 20 minutes is not sufficient time for a daily pet visit.
 A typical visit will include: wash hands or put on gloves before entering the home, bring in mail, then wash hands immediately after entering the home, hand wash and hand dry food and water dishes, water houseplants, scoop litter and wash hands afterwards, do a quick walkthrough to check for vomit or other pet messes and then clean up those pet messes, play with cat, try to get a few non-blurry pictures of the pet, write and send report with pictures to client, wash hands before leaving and wipe down touched hard surfaces, etc.

 Could you come twice per day?